zsteinkamp/photodirs/README.md

 # photodirs

 A filesystem-first photo and video serving, cropping, and resizing platform.
 Metadata is easily accessible from a full and open JSON API.
 New/Changed/Deleted files incorporated automatically.
-Comes with a very lightweight browsing UI that uses the API.
+Comes with a very lightweight browsing UI that uses the API and looks good on any device or screen size.

 Photodirs was made with the following design goals:

 * Your directory structure is your album structure
 * Your originals are mounted read-only in the containers so there is no possibility of anything happening to them.
 * Directories can be nested arbitrarily deep
-* New files or directories are immediately available, and common resizing is triggered automatically, making for a lightning fast experience.
+* New files or directories are immediately made available, and common resizing and/or transcoding is triggered automatically, making for a lightning fast experience.
-* Ergonomic photo URLs (i.e. no UUIDs anywhere)
+* Ergonomic photo URLs (i.e. no UUIDs anywhere - see Fetching Photos below)
-* Flexible, simple URL-based resizing and cropping options for photos
+* Flexible, simple URL-based resizing and cropping options for photos (see Fetching Photos below)
-* A fast, lightweight album/photo browsing web UI
+* A fast, keyboard-supported, lightweight album/photo browsing web UI that implements lazy image loading
 * Publicly accessible (no authentication requried)
 * Directories can have an optional YAML metadata file to override title, set description, specify an album image, etc.
     * Future: disable display, control photo sort order, optional file includelist, or anything else you would like to include